Sapperton Canal Tunnel, Daneway Portal

 Note the lengthsman's cottage in the middle distance and Sapperton Church on the hillside.

 This view also shows the lengthman's cottage next to the tunnel entrance.
-This cottage fell into disrepair and was demolished after the early 1980s.
+This cottage fell into disrepair and was demolished in the 1980s.